open-telemetry/opentelemetry-cpp/docs/library-distribution.md

 ### Statically compiled binary executable

-Executable binaries can be distributed with static linkage for all libraries known at compile time.
+Binary executable can be distributed with static linkage ,for all libraries known at compile time.
 In this case the OpenTelemetry API Library can be linked in statically, guaranteeing that only a single symbol is exported for singletons.

 ### Dynamically linked binary executable

-An application can link to the OpenTelemetry API but dyanamically load an implementation at runtime.
+An application can link to the OpenTelemetry API but dynamically load an implementation at runtime.
 Under this mode, an application can work with any vendor's implementation by using it as a plugin.